-- Update the Residential Street Standards, aligning the following streetscape elements with Future Land Use categories.
+- 1. Update the Residential Street Standards, aligning the following streetscape elements with Future Land Use categories.
 Update the Multi-modal Plan accordingly.
-Additionally, Advocate for state legislation permitting municipalities to reduce posted speed limits below 25 mph.

 - a.
 Sidewalk width;

 - b.
 Planter width and type;

 - c.
 Type and extent of on-street parking;

 - d.
 Frequency of curb cuts; and

 - e.
 Width of roadway.

 - 2. Update the Multi-modal Plan, including:

 - a.
 Study bicycle accommodation alternatives along Lincoln.

 - Complete gaps in sidewalks, add accessible corner ramps where not already specified, and replace street trees which are displaced by the process.

+- 3. Lower the posted speed on streets throughout town as much as possible.